macedigital/ngbp/src/README.md

 - `src/common/` - third-party libraries or components likely to be reused in another application.
 [Read more &raquo;](common/README.md)
 - `src/less/` - LESS CSS files.
 [Read more &raquo;](less/README.md)
+- `src/index.jade` - this is the Jade version of the HTML document of the single-page application.
 - `src/index.html` - this is the HTML document of the single-page application.
   See below.